MBuchalik/mb_app/README.md

-This repository is the right place for questions, bugs and suggestions regarding mba.
+This repository is the right place for questions, bugs and suggestions regarding mb_app.

 ### Current version: 1.0.0